1927 Ljubinje earthquake

-On 14 February 1927 at 03:43 UTC, a strong earthquake shook Bosnia and Herzegovina.
+On 14 February 1927 at 03:43 UTC, a strong earthquake shook Yugoslavia (now Bosnia and Herzegovina).
 Damage occurred in Eastern Herzegovina; Ljubinje was the worst affected town.
 Serious damage and injuries were also reported in the town of Stolac, while deaths occurred in the village of Berkovići.
 This may be the strongest known earthquake in Eastern Herzegovina.

 Earthquake

 The magnitude of the earthquake was 6.0 or 5.8 and the epicentral intensity was VIII (Severe) on the Mercalli–Cancani–Sieberg intensity scale.
 The location of the epicentre was 43.00°N 18.10°E, about 6 km north of Ljubinje, while the depth of the earthquake was 18 km.

 The geology of the epicentral area is karstic with steep mountains and valleys, characteristic of the Outer Dinarides.
 The Dinarides, including the Ljubinje area, are seismically active.
 Known faults with significant activity include Ljubinje–Stolac–Široki Brijeg, Trebinje to Tihaljina, and Trebinje to Gacko.